 STEVE CROCE 'S Resume

 Thank you for taking a moment to read about me!
-I'm assuming you're a bride.
-Are you a groom?
+I'm going to assume you're planning a wedding.
+Maybe you're looking for a party DJ and want to check out my sound and lighting?
 You may want to click here.

 No matter who your are, if you're destined to be my client, you value personalized service, creativity, energy, comfort, confidence and FUN!
 Beyond playing music, my primary focus is offering attentive hospitality and detailed event direction -- meaning I personally take care of you while helping your event to run as smoothly as possible... to help produce this: